masalinas/doc-minio-docker/README.md

 # Description
-Documentation Deploy a Minio Server locally with parquet parser activate from Docker
+Documentation to Deploy a Minio Server locally with parquet parser activated from Docker

 ## Steps